Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 - Features
 - Components
 - Work together
-- Multiple valid approaches
+- Multiple approaches

 ---

-### Keywords that don't appear
+### Thinks that don't appear

-- UI only
+- How to test
-- QA only
+- Who is responsible for testing
 - Test tools
 - Style of testing